SnowLeopard-AI/bigquery-mcp/README.md

 sl-bigquery-mcp --mode streamable-http
 ```

+This will run a local http server on port `:8000`

 ### Try it out!

-Launch the MCP Inspector GUI to interact with the server:
+In a new terminal window, launch the MCP Inspector GUI to interact with the server:

 ```bash
 npx @modelcontextprotocol/inspector